IP-CAM/NGINX-Opencart-Setup/README.md

 | bash -s -- $mydomain $releaseurl upload-3040
 ```

-If you prepairing LEMP setup from scratch for new server
+If you preparing LEMP setup from scratch for new server
-(on cloud you can even try this as cloud-init script )
+(on cloud you can even try this as cloud-init script ),
-you can use for the whole
+you can use for the whole setup

  - in dry-run case:
 ```shell